9ziggy9/gol/README.md

 Tested on Void, Manjaro, FreeBSD and DragonflyBSD (with gcc).
 BSD make seems to work.

 For more advanced usage see ./conway -h

-NOTE:

-Unfortunately it appears I have given too much freedom in way of command line options and poor choices of -c -t can throw seg faults or even crash systems.
-For this reason I will be changing to a choice of 3 sane value for each.